-Sugar sand is technically edible and it tastes similar to fondant.
+DIY sugar sand is technically edible and it tastes similar to fondant.
 It’s non-toxic, especially if you use food-based fragrances and colorants.
 However, I don’t advise eating sugar sand in large amounts.
 The soap fragrance that we used for our sugar sand is NOT edible.
-The sugar provides the sandy texture and helps the sugar sand to stick together for sculpting when moistened.
+The sugar provides the sandy texture and helps the play sand to stick together for sculpting when moistened.

 Colored: I used food coloring to create the bright colors for our sugar sand.
 Gel food coloring will be brighter than water-based food coloring.